sidmehra17/SM17/README.md

 ---

-I'm currently pursuing a Graduate Diploma in Data Science at the University of Melbourne, and continuously adding to this space as I grow.
+Continuously adding to this space as I grow.

 > *Always open to feedback, collaboration, and learning more from the community.*